invinst/chicago-police-data/README.md

 + `shootings-append.csv` is an un-merged append of the different police shootings data dumps.

-+ `shootings-merge.csv` doesn't exist yet.
-We need to create it by merging the three data dumps.

-  + You can use your GitHub username or initials to identify your attempt at merging the data.
-For example, Matt Li might name his solution: `shootings-merge-ml.csv`

 + `Raw` --> Raw data

 + `Context` --> Context for working with the data, not all machine-readable